strzibny/invoice_printer/docs/LIBRARY.md

 )
 ```

-If you don't have a font around, you can install `invoice_printer_fonts` gem and specify the supported font name instead.
+If you don't have a font around, you can install `invoice_printer_fonts` gem and specify the supported font name instead:

 ```ruby
 InvoicePrinter.print(